GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 conda activate my_first_env
 ```

-Now that the environment is active we can verify again where the cowpy package.
+Now that the environment is active we can verify again where the cowpy package was installed.

 ```bash
 # Get the path to cowpy executable